Homemade Chow Chow Relish, Peach Salsa and Jalapeño Jelly Recipes

 - Sterilize 8, 1/2 pint jars, I do this in my dishwasher.

-- Blanch peaches, put into cold water to cool, when cooled, peel, pit and chop peaches
+- Blanch the peaches, put them into cold water to cool, when cooled, peel, pit and chop the peaches.

-- Blanch tomatoes; let cool in cold water, peel, remove seeds, cut tomatoes into chunks.
+- Blanch the tomatoes; let cool in cold water, peel, remove seeds, cut the tomatoes into chunks.

 - In a large pan combine all of the ingredients.

-- Bring all ingredients to a boil, cook 5 minutes, stir often.
-If not thicken cook few more minutes.
+- Bring all of the ingredients to a boil, cook 5 minutes, stir often.
+If not thicken cook a few more minutes.

 - Taste for seasoning, add more cayenne pepper if you like spicy!

-- Pours salsa into hot jars to within 1/4 inch of top leaving head space.
+- Pours salsa into the hot jars to within 1/4 inch of top leaving a head space.

-- Put on lids and bands and tighten.
+- Put on the lids and bands and tighten.

-- Place jars in a hot bath in a canner or large pot and cook for 10 minutes.
+- Place the jars in a boiling water bath in a canner or large pot and cook for 10 minutes.

-- Remove from water bath placing on a kitchen towel, covering so they cool slowly.
+- Remove from the water bath placing on a kitchen towel, covering so they cool slowly.